hanesy/accidents_us/AAA_ExecutiveSummary.md

 ### 2. Where do the highest number of accidents occur, and where do the most severe accidents occur?
 *(Slides 6 through 8 (and appendix slide 19); focused on 2017)*

 We found that the highest number of accidents occured where there were the most number of drivers (California, Texas, Florida).
-However, when we adjusted for population, South Carolina had the higest rate of accidents, followed by California and North Carolina.
+However, when we adjusted for population, South Carolina had the highest rate of accidents, followed by California and North Carolina.

 Approximately half of Wyoming and Arkasas's accidents were likely to be reported as severe (i.e., to cause long delay).
 Despite having had the most number of accidents, accidents in California, Texas, and Florida were less likely to be reported as severe.

 ### 3. When do the highest number of accidents occur?
 *(Slide 9 (and appendix slide 21, 22); focused on 2017)*

-We found that a higher number of accidents occured during communte times (i.e., 7 am to 9 am and 4 pm to 6 pm).
+We found that a higher number of accidents occured during commute times (i.e., 7 am to 9 am and 4 pm to 6 pm).

 We found that a number of accidents occured between August and December.